maijuriina/Android-Java-Course/README.md

 ## Android-Java-Course
 Android Java Programming
+To run the project, place it into a folder, open Android Studio, select "File -> Import Project".
+Select this project, click Next and Finish.
+Install an AVD to test the app.
+This application has been tested on Android Studio's Virtual Machine: Pixel 3, API 28.

 # Test Application
 The Test Application has been made using Java and XML on Android Studio.
-Tested on Android Studio's Virtual Machine: Pixel 3, API 28.
 Specific build data can be found in the build.gradle file.

 #### The app consists of four main fragments: